pay360/mobilesdk-android/README.md

         .setUrl(EndpointManager.getEndpointUrl(EndpointManager.Environment.MITE));
 ```

-Use EndpointManager.getEndpointUrl() to get the URL for a PayPoint environment.
+Use EndpointManager.getEndpointUrl() to get the URL for a Pay360 by Capita environment.

 Register a payment callback handler in OnResume and unregister the callback in OnPause to ensure your activity handles device orientation changes correctly if not locked to a single orientation.